Trump says he will only accept 2024 election results ‘if everything’s honest’ - KESQ

 Trump returned to the campaign trail Wednesday for the first time since his New York criminal hush money trial began in earnest last month.
 The presumptive Republican nominee spent the day hosting rallies in Wisconsin and Michigan, two critical battleground states he won in 2016 but lost to Biden in 2020.

-CNN’s Alayna Treene, Kristen Holmes, Kate Sullivan, Steve Contorno and Alison Main contributed to this report.
+CNN’s Alayna Treene, Kristen Holmes, Steve Contorno and Alison Main contributed to this report.

 The-CNN-Wire

-Note: This story has been updated with additional comments.